Mike Bayer CADC II, BRI II

 Case Manager and Recovery Companion Supervisor

 Roxan Malloy is a Registered Recovery Worker with the California Certification Board of Alcohol and Drug Counselors.
 Roxan has been with CAST since 2009, beginning as a Recovery Companion.
 Her experience in the recovery field began in 2004.
-Prior to joining CAST, Roxan worked as a Director of Operations, Tech Manager and Psych assistant at Milestones Ranch Malibu, a premier Dual Diagnosis Treatment Center.
+Prior to joining CAST, Roxan worked as a Director of Operations, Tech Manager, and Psych Assistant at a premier dual diagnosis treatment center in Southern California.
 Roxan has facilitated workshops on chemical dependency, relapse prevention, crisis management, and neuroscience in recovery.
-She has received training in Axis I and Axis II clients and psychopharmacology.
-Roxan is Lead Case Manager at CAST and supervises all Sober Companions.
+She has received training in Axis I and Axis II mental health disorders as well as psychopharmacology.
+Roxan is currently attending the University of Phoenix undergraduate program in Psychology, with plans to complete a Master’s Degree in Social Work.

 Lee has a certificate from UCLA in Alcohol and Drug Abuse Counseling and Alcohol and Drug Abuse Studies.
 She is currently working on her California Association of Alcoholism and Drug Abuse Counselor (CAADAC) certification.
 For the past 25 years, she has worked as an Interior Designer, servicing residential clients.
 Having had personal experience with mental illness and addiction within her family, she decided to embark on a career in the field of addiction and recovery.
 Lee has always been passionate about helping people.
 She is enthusiastic about working with CAST’s team so that she can be of support to individuals and their families who are struggling with addiction and assist them during their personal transformations so they may reach their fullest potential.